endurodave/DelegateMQ/docs/DETAILS.md

 # Asynchronous Delegates in C++

-A C++ delegate library capable of anonymously invoking any callable function either synchronously or asynchronously on a user-specified thread of control.
+The C++ delegates library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.

 # Table of Contents